 The request to secure an exemption for the use of non-local labor must be received from the Applicant on the exemption form provided by the Agency or the third-party monitor and received in advance of work commencing.
 The request will be reviewed by the third-party monitor and forwarded to the Agency, at which time the Agency' s Audit Committee shall have the authority to approve or disapprove the exemption.
 The third party monitor shall report each authorized exemption to the Board of Directors at its' bi-monthly meeting.

+Section 4: Certified Payroll Records and Monitoring Requirement

+A certified payroll requirement improves record keeping and accountability about job descriptions, hours worked and wages earned on an IDA Project site.
+Accordingly, the designated construction manager for the IDA Project, acting as agent for the applicant, on the IDA Project shall: (i) provide a duly designated IDA Project monitor ( “monitor”) with a certified, monthly payroll of all construction workers working on the IDA Project site, which include names, days/hours worked, and rate of pay, and worker classification and (ii) annually certify that the IDA Project is in compliance with state laws related to environmental quality, worker safety and protection, and wages and hours.

+The monitor shall issue a report to the Executive Director relative to compliance with this policy who shall share such information with the IDA Board of Directors.
+All applicants have a duty to cooperate with the monitor.
+All costs of the monitor shall be the obligation of the applicant.
+If a violation of the policy has occurred, the Executive Director shall notify the applicant in writing and give such applicant a warning of such violation.
+In the event there is a subsequent violation of the policy, the Executive Director shall bring such information to the IDA Board of Directors which may, in its discretion, take action to revoke or recapture IDA benefits

+Section 5: Project Information

-In addition, Applicants receiving Agency financial assistance, as well as contractor(s)/developer(s) on the project, shall make every effort to utilize vendors, material suppliers, subcontractors and professional services from the Town of Montgomery and the surrounding counties identified above.
+Applicants receiving Agency financial assistance, as well as contractor(s)/developer(s) on the project, shall make every effort to utilize vendors, material suppliers, subcontractors and professional services from the Town of Montgomery and the surrounding counties identified above.
 Applicant(s), contractor(s) and developer(s) shall be required to keep records of those local vendor(s), material supplier(s), contractor(s) and professional services whom they have solicited and with whom they have contracted with or made awards to.
 This shall be stored in a binder on the project site during construction and shall be easily available for review by an authorized representative of the Agency, such as the Agency' s third-party monitor.
 Such binder shall also include any documents for solicitation and the final contracts.
 Once approved for Agency Benefits, all Applicants will be required to provide to the Agency' s staff the following information:

 1. Contact information for the Applicant's representative who will be responsible and accountable for providing information about the bidding and awarding of construction contracts relative to the Applicants project;